 We've said from the beginning that professional communication must always cater to the audience.
 This is true especially in face-to-face interactions where, unlike with written communication, you can assess audience reaction in real time and adjust your message accordingly.
-This places the responsibility of behaving professionally in the workplace solely on you.
-When we speak of professional behaviour, we mean the following aspects that generally fall under the banner of soft skills:
+This places the responsibility of behaving

 - Civility

 - Social Intelligence

-- Emotional Intelligence
+- · Emotional Intelligence

-- Social Graces
+- · Social Graces